Health

 Chronic urinary tract infections (UTIs) occur when a person experiences frequent bacterial infections of the urinary tract, usually two or more infections within six months, or three or more infections in one year.

 As with many medical conditions, the causes of chronic UTIs vary greatly.
-The most common causes of chronic UTIs include:
+Common causes of chronic UTIs include:

 - Kidney or bladder stones